JustinFeng/fakeit/README.md

         -v, --version
         -h, --help

+**Notes:**
+* Random response generation can not handle recursive schema reference.
+If you do need it in your spec file, please provide `example` property for the recursive part of schema and specify `--use-example` option.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake` to run the tests.